stryker-mutator/stryker-js/docs/disable-mutants.md

 }
 ```

 In the code above, you might want to ignore all mutants in `console.debug` statements in this code.
-This is where an Ignorer can help.
+This is where an ignore-plugin can help.

-To declare a ignorer plugin, first install `@stryker-mutator/api` as a dev dependency:
+To declare an ignore-plugin, first install `@stryker-mutator/api` as a dev dependency:

 ```
 npm i -D @stryker-mutator/api